Newton Township, Mackinac County, Michigan: History

 The area was settled as early as 1765 by the St. Helena Island fisheries, which was operated by the Newton Brothers firm.
 The township itself was formally organized much later in 1878 and named after Nelson Newton.

 Geography

+The township is in western Mackinac County, on the northern shore of Lake Michigan.
+It is bordered to the north by Portage Township and to the east by Garfield Township, both in Mackinac County, and to the west by Mueller Township in Schoolcraft County.
+St. Ignace, the Mackinac county seat, is 50 mi to the east via US Highway 2, and Manistique is 30 mi to the west.